-In many states, Class 1 and Class 2 e-bikes are limited to 20 mph of motor assistance, while Class 3 e-bikes are usually limited to 28 mph of pedal-assist.
-But that does not mean you can ride at that speed everywhere.
+In most U.S. states, Class 1 and Class 2 electric bikes are limited to 20 mph of motor assistance, while Class 3 e-bikes usually assist up to 28 mph when you pedal.
+But this is only the bike’s assisted-speed limit.
+It does not always mean you can ride that fast on every road, bike lane, sidewalk, park path, trail, or city street.

 Understanding Electric Bike Classes and Speed Restrictions